bdshakhawat/user-dashboard/README.md

 # 📖 User Dashboard Project <a name="about-project"></a>

-**User Dashboard Project** is a personal project to showcase my skills and works
+**User Dashboard Project** graphical interface within a software application that centralizes and displays relevant information and tools tailored to a user's specific needs and activities.

 ## 🛠 Built With <a name="built-with"></a>